niklasmh/ntnu/TDT4145 - Databasemodellering og databasesystemer/4/theory.md

 7 | 4871, 3943, 6975
 </pre>

-As the blocs only supported 2 posts, we have overflow in both block 4 and 7.
+As the blocks only supported 2 posts, we have overflow in both block 4 and 7.
 We solve this by chaining.
-When calculating average block reads, we have two blocs requiring two block assess, and thirteen requiring only one.
+When calculating average block reads, we have two blocks requiring two block assess, and thirteen requiring only one.

 Thus, we have `13/15\*1 + 2/15\*2 = 17/15` block accesses on average for accessing Part [#]